mgholswade/HaynesvilleMethaneAnomalies/README.txt

 This is the code base for an analysis of methane level anomalies in the region surrounding the Haynesville Shale, namely Lousisiana and Texas.
-This project was completed as a group in the spring of 2020 and included myself, Harrison Magee, and Michael Feron.
+This project was completedas a group in the spring of 2020 and included myself, Harrison Magee, and Michael Feron.
 NASA's TROPOMI satellite data was used for the analysis.